NeoTrix2000/Simple-MSIL-Compiler/README.md

 There may be a variety of bugs.

-If you want to build it copy this directory into your orange c directory then build from the 'netil' directory.
-The following files will be built:   netlib.lib, occmsil.dll, and occil.exe
+This version builds independently from the main Orange C branch, except that you may want to use the Orange C includes directory when compiling files with a compiler you build.
+If you want to build it, build files for the VS2015 community edition are in the 'occil' subdirectory (open the .sln file).

 Run the compiler 'occil' on a simple C program (test.c is included as an example).

-It will generate an MSIL assembly language program (.il extension).
-It will try to find c runtime library files in mscvrt.dll.
-If you want to import from other files (e.g. for example kernel32.dll) try something like:
+It will generate a PE EXECUTABLE file.
+It will try to find c runtime library exports from mscvrt.dll.

-	__using__ "kernel32"

-as part of the source code, but you do still need to prototype the functions using an appropriate header (in this case usually windows.h)

-Assemble the MSIL program with ILASM and you have a .NET exectuable!
 ------------------------------------
 implementation notes:

-this compiler currently generates a file to be assembled with ILASM.
-For convenience it calls ILASM after creating the output.
-This assumes ILASM is on the path however.
-ILASM comes as part of the .NET runtime library, along with the C# compiler csc.
+this compiler will generate either a .EXE or .DLL file, or alternately a .il file suitable for viewing or compiling with ilasm.
+The compiler uses an independent library 'dotnetpelib' to create the output.

 on the technical aspects, there are several MSIL limitations